-A New York City tradition since 1973, New York's Village Halloween Parade is the largest Halloween celebration in the world.
-The parade features puppets, marchers and marching bands, as well as a limited number of floats and cars.
-New York's Village Halloween Parade is the only nighttime parade in New York City and is a fun and unique way to celebrate Halloween.
-The parade was canceled in 2012 due to Hurricane Sandy, but otherwise, happens every year.
+A tradition since 1973 in Greenwich Village, New York's Village Halloween Parade is the largest celebration of the October holiday in the United States.
+The parade features puppets, marchers, and bands, as well as a limited number of floats and cars.
+It's the only major night parade in the U.S. and a fun and unique way to celebrate Halloween.
+The parade happens every year, though it was canceled in 2012 due to Hurricane Sandy.

-- Dress for the weather—the temperature can drop significantly once the sun goes down.
+- Dress for the weather, as the temperature can drop significantly once the sun goes down.

-- Parade watchers start lining up 2 hours before the parade begins—with some persistence (& walking) you should be able to find a prime viewing spot up to an hour before the parade begins.
+- Parade watchers start lining up two hours before the event begins.
+With some persistence (and walking) you should be able to find a prime viewing spot up to an hour before the parade begins.

-- This is a busy night for bars and restaurants along the parade route—if you're planning dinner after the parade, consider making reservations (especially if you're in a group).
+- This is a busy night for bars and restaurants along the parade route—if you're planning dinner after marching, consider making reservations (especially if you're in a group).

-- The parade is aired live on NY1 from 8:00–9:30 p.m., so if you're home waiting for trick-or-treaters you can still get a taste of the fun!
+- The parade is aired live on NY1 Television, so if you're home waiting for trick-or-treaters you can still get a taste of the fun.

-- Volunteers play many important roles in the parade—you can help build the puppets or even participate in the parade as a parade Marshal or a puppet animator!
+- Volunteers play many important roles in the parade and don't need experience to get involved.
+Anyone can enjoy participating as a parade Marshal or a puppet animator.